wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 Wix Bookings uses 2 key components to manage when services can be booked:

-- **Events** are time-specific instances of services (like an appointment or class session).
+- [Events](https://dev.wix.com/docs/api-reference/business-management/calendar/events/introduction) are time-specific instances of services, such as an appointment or class session.
-- **Schedules** organize these events and define when services are available or when resources are booked.
+- [Schedules](https://dev.wix.com/docs/api-reference/business-management/calendar/schedules-v3/introduction) organize these events and define when services are available or when resources are booked.

 Each service, [staff member](https://dev.wix.com/docs/rest/business-solutions/bookings/staff-members/introduction), and [resource](https://dev.wix.com/docs/rest/business-solutions/bookings/resources/resources-v2/introduction) has associated schedules and events in the calendar system.
 Wix Bookings automatically creates and manages schedules and events when you create services, staff members, or bookings.